Choquet rank-dependent utility with an exogenous unambiguous source: Axioms and representation

-The model \eqref{eq:example}--\eqref{eq:example1-2} can be explained by two distinct behavioral considerations. \begin{enumerate}[(a)] \item The DM has the expected-value risk preferences, but she is unsure about the accuracy of the estimated probability measure $\p$.
-As alternative probability measures $\mu\in \mathcal M_1$ are plausible, the DM uses the relative entropy to penalize the deviation of $\mu$ from $\p$ and then aggregates these evaluations. \item The DM is confident about the accuracy of the probability measure $\p$, and she has EU risk preferences with an exponential utility function $ u: x\mapsto -\exp(-x /\beta)$. \end{enumerate} Since both cases lead to the same preference relation, the risk and ambiguity components of $\succsim$ cannot be uniquely identified from the DM's choices over $\mathcal X$.
+The model \eqref{eq:example}--\eqref{eq:example1-2} can be explained by two distinct behavioral considerations. \begin{enumerate}[(a)] \item The DM has the expected-value risk preferences, but she is unsure about the accuracy of the reference probability measure $\mathbb{Q}$.
+As alternative probability measures $\mu\in \mathcal M_1$ are plausible, the DM uses the relative entropy to penalize the deviation of $\mu$ from $\mathbb{Q}$ and then aggregates these evaluations. \item The DM is confident about the accuracy of the reference probability measure $\mathbb{Q}$, and she has EU risk preferences with an exponential utility function $ u: x\mapsto -\exp(-x /\beta)$. \end{enumerate} Since both cases lead to the same preference relation, the risk and ambiguity components of $\succsim$ cannot be uniquely identified from the DM's choices over $\mathcal X$.
 In case (a), $\beta $ is a parameter of ambiguity aversion and in case (b), it is a parameter of risk aversion.
-With the help of the set $\mathcal X(\mathcal G)$ of pure risks, we are able to correctly separate these two components. \end{example}
+With the help of the set $\mathcal X(\mathcal G)$ {in our Savage setting with pure risk}, we are able to correctly separate these two components. \end{example}

-For a preference relation $\succsim$, it follows directly from Theorem \ref{theo:good} that $\succsim$ is a CEU preference relation satisfying Axiom (SRM) if and only if $\succsim$ is a CRDU preference relation whose $\succsim$-distortion is given by $g(x) = x$ for all $x \in [0,1]$.
-Hence, from now on, references to CEU preference relations will implicitly assume that they also satisfy Axiom (SRM), so that the class of CEU preference relations is contained within the class of CRDU preference relations.